hal-platform/hal/slate/index.md

 There are language examples in **HTTP**, **PHP**, and **cURL**.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 <aside class="warning">
     Any endpoint prefixed with <code>/api/internal/</code> is designated for <b>internal Hal use only</b>.
-It is not public use and may change for any reason at any time.
+It is not for public use and may change for any reason at any time.
 Such endpoints are not documented here.
 </aside>